![]() |

 Don’t lead with generic circumstances

-that stay generic, stay away from common story line and add something fresh and
+that stay generic, stay away from common storylines and add something fresh and

 original.